seveibar/pragmaticversioning/README.md

 ## Summary

-Pragmatic versioning optimizes for communicating major changes to a package.
+Pragmatic versioning optimizes for communicating changes to a package to package consumers, while retaining simple semantics for package maintainers.

 Given a version number BIGRELEASE.ANNOUNCE.INCREMENT, increment the: